noah-schechter/docs-remix/content/docs/Safety and Security/risk-model.md

 We collect different usage information for different reasons.
 For example, we collect redacted product interaction data via Highlight in order to better understand how users are navigating through Atlos and to understand what kind of bugs they’re running into.
 We also collect audit logs via Slack (under a 90 day retention policy) to create an independent record of user actions that we could cross reference in the event of abuse or a breach.

 #### What could go wrong?
 - **Confidentiality is broken.** Our upstream service providers could suffer a security incident that reveals private Atlos usage information.
 In the case of Slack, this would be very damaging; our Slack audit logs include non anonymized usage interactions as well as user IP addresses.
 (We believe collecting this data is necessary in order to investigate abuse and potential breaches.)
 In the case of Highlight, a breach could reveal metadata about user accounts (city of origin, device type, etc.), but no direct source material or investigation data.
+Highlight data makes it possible to determine where in the interface a user has clicked, but not the underlying data they have viewed.
 - **Integrity or availability is broken.** If the integrity or availability of our usage information is broken (e.g., an attacker is able to delete our audit logs or otherwise make them inaccessible), we would be less effective at identifying security issues.
 However, there would be no direct operational impact to our users.

 #### How does Atlos address this risk?